navidkashani/awesome-acf/README.md

 * [Sub Field Chooser](https://github.com/reyhoun/acf-subfield-chooser) - Return custom subfield value of a custom repeater field as a select box.
 * [Tag Field] (https://github.com/kolhoffmmm/acf_tags) - Creates a simple field to add & edit non hieratchical taxonomies, possible to add taxonomies.
 * [Term] (https://github.com/osadi/osadi-acf-field-term) - Dropdown or multiselect of all available terms.
+* [Timezone] (https://github.com/DocWatson/acf-timezone-picker) - allows you to pick from a list of Time Zones.
 * [Tooltips] (https://github.com/tmconnect/ACF-Tooltip) - hides the instructions, adds a help symbol to the label of the fields and generate a tooltip of the instuction.
 * [Tweet](https://github.com/francoiscote/acf-field-tweet) - gets a single Tweet Data from the twitter API from the tweet ID.
 * [Typography](https://github.com/reyhoun/acf-typography) - provides a field containing the all font css attribute with google font support.